drahciry/hash_flooding_research/README.md

 # Hash Flooding Research & Mitigation

 This repository contains research, proofs-of-concept, and mitigation strategies regarding **Hash Flooding** (also known as Algorithmic Complexity Attacks).
-Hash flooding is a type of Denial of Service (DoS) attack where a malicious actor intentionally feeds data to an application that results in worst-case time complexity (from $O(1)$ to $O(N)$) in hash table operations, exhausting CPU resources.
+Hash flooding is a type of Denial of Service (DoS) attack where a malicious actor intentionally feeds data to an application that results in worst-case time complexity (from $O(1)$ to $O(N)$ complexity) in hash table operations, exhausting CPU resources.

 ## Repository Structure